The Icefields Parkway (Highway 93N) from Banff to Jasper is a four-hour drive. We took four days, and still didn’t have enough time.

 - Renting a campervan is not cheap; based on my calculations, it cost as much as renting a car + staying in fixed-roof accommodation.

-- Many campgrounds in the Canadian Rockies were already fully reserved when I checked 6-8 weeks beforehand – it was high season in June and Canada 150 meant free entry to all national parks.
-(Check the regular fees for Banff and Jasper national parks.)
+- Most campgrounds in the Canadian Rockies were fully reserved when I checked 6-8 weeks beforehand, especially since it was high season in June and there was free entry to all national parks in 2017 to celebrate Canada 150.

 I decided to give myself as little stress as possible, especially since this was my first long trip with a partner who also happened to not drive.
 However, if you’re an experienced roadtripper, you’ll probably prefer a campervan or RV!